isaacullah/AgModel/README.md

 ### Notes ###

 * This software is released under the [GPL licence](http://www.gnu.org/copyleft/gpl.html).
-* Please credit Isaac I. Ullah and the DOI listed at the top of the page if you publish anything related to this software.
 * Current release number is v0.3, which is a fully functional beta.
+* Please cite as: _Isaac I. Ullah, 2015.
+AgModel. http://dx.doi.org/10.5281/zenodo.17550_ if you publish anything related to this software.
 * Citations to scholarly work that employs this software will be listed here in future.

 ## Model Variables ##